chappy84/google-analytics-server-side/README.markdown

 PHP Version
 -----------

-The Bad News: This project is now a pure PHP 5.3+ project.
+The Bad News: This project is now a PHP 5.3+ project.
 PHP themselves no longer support PHP 5.2 as of August 2011 and with PHP 5.4 now available it's time we left 5.2 behind (sorry to all those on shared hosting stuck with it).

 The Good News: I have however left a [PHP 5.2 Branch][12] which you can feel free to use, fork etc..
 I will try to fix any issues which arise in this branch.
 Please notify me of